 Start by listing your financial goals

-Though the following list is not exhaustive since goals vary from person to person, it can help you get started with crafting a goals-based financial plan:
+Though the following list is not exhaustive, as goals vary from person to person, it can help you get started with crafting a goal-based financial plan:

 - Christmas gifts fund

 - Parents' medical and caregiver fund

 - Student loan debt

 - Home renovation fund

 - Business venture